 Finally, we have treated rushing as being constant regardless of its utilization.
 While rushing skill curves are weaker as compared to passing the final results will quantitatively (not qualitatively) change.
 However, it should be evident that there is a clear interaction between passing efficiency and utilization that makes rushing still a piece of the puzzle in the NFL.

 One of the questions that I keep getting is since running is so much less efficient how can one support (average) teams run as much as the optimization gives you (i.e., close to 50%)?
 Well I guess people don’t believe in optimization.
 But regardless, of course the above optimization is a crude reduction of a complex decision/problem, and the exact/true solution most probably is something else.
+Furthermore, the results presented above use the curves from the whole game, which might be impacted from the various biases mentioned above.
+If we used the curves from the end of Q3, the actual solutions would be different and a higher percentage of passes would be provided as a solution.
 However, it should be clear that is not 100% passing, or heck not even 80% passing.
 Anyway, since I got asked a lot I will be updating this thread with testable hypotheses on why and when a team might be better off running more.
 In fact, the above analysis only tells us that there is an interaction between rushing and passing, but nothing about the reasons and mechanisms behind it.
 So let’s start.

 A. The Anatomy of an Underdog’s Win